mhoffman/kmos/INSTALL.rst

     python setup.py install --user

-to install without admin rights.
+in order to install without admin rights.
 Please refer to the `user-guide http://kmos.readthedocs.org` for further instructions.